Learning Outcomes

 This article has covered the following key knowledge points:

-• The fundamental differences between equity and debt finance for business organisations.
+- The fundamental differences between equity and debt finance for business organisations, including control, risk, and tax treatment.

-• The capital maintenance principle, including lawful dividends and buybacks.
+- The capital maintenance principle, including lawful dividends (final and interim), scrip/in-specie distributions, and the basics of buybacks and reductions of capital.

-• The order of repayment for creditors and shareholders in insolvency.
+- The order of repayment for creditors and shareholders in insolvency, and key circumstances in which security may be challenged or avoided.

 Key Terms and Concepts